 The Time Factor

 Construction liens need to be perfected in a timely manner.
 The types of notices required and the deadlines for giving required notices and for filing M&M liens vary depending on whether the contractor worked directly for the owner (an original contractor), for the original contractor, or for a subcontractor.
 The deadlines also vary between homestead, residential and commercial property.

 Some of the most common mistakes made by construction firms include the following:

 - Failing to obtain a written contract signed by all owners of homestead property before providing any labor or materials;

-- Failing to send correct notices before their deadlines;
+- Not sending correct notices before their deadlines;

 - Failing to identify the owner of the property;

-At the law office of Henry A. Jakob, we have years of real estate experience in Houston, Sugar Land, Katy and the surrounding areas.
-We can provide guidance and support in filing liens and collecting the money you are owed.
+At the law office of Henry A. Jakob, we have years of real estate experience in Houston, Sugar Land, Katy, and the surrounding areas.
+Guidance and support are provided in filing liens and collecting any money owed.
 Call us today at 832-879-2244 for a consultation.
 We look forward to helping you achieve your goals in the Texas construction industry.